Student Health Services

 There is no charge to be seen at Student Health Services.
 There are, however, fees for on-site lab testing, nebulization treatments and certain medical supplies.
 These fees are billed to student accounts.

 All health service records are confidential.
 No medical information will be released, either verbally or in writing, without the patient’s written permission.
 This restriction on information release applies to parents, faculty and university staff.
 Student Health Services does not have an overnight infirmary.
 If a student is felt to be too ill to return to the residence halls, he or she will be referred to the emergency room.
-The provider will request the student’s permission to contact the Dean of Student’s office, and the student is encouraged to contact their parent or emergency contact to transport.
+The provider will request the student’s permission to contact the Dean of Student’s office, and the student is encouraged to contact their parent or emergency contact.

 A student who has not provided documentation of immunity to Student Health Services as required by this policy jeopardizes their continued enrollment at the University.
 A restrictive hold will be placed on that student’s account on the add/drop deadline date preventing registration for the following semester until the above noted documentation has been provided.